Skip to content

 Preparing for Your LEV Examination & Test | HSE Guide

 A Local Exhaust Ventilation (LEV) system is one of your key defences against hazardous airborne contaminants.
-To keep workers safe and stay compliant with COSHH Regulation 9, your LEV must undergo a Thorough Examination and Test (TExT) at least every 14 months or more often for high-risk processes.
+To keep workers safe and stay compliant with COSHH Regulation 9, your LEV must undergo a LEV Thorough Examination and Test (TExT) at least every 14 months or more often for high-risk processes.

-Understand What the TExT Involves
+Understand What the LEV thorough examination and test (TExT) Involves

 • The system is functioning as intended